CodeFoodPixels/lukeb.co.uk/src/pages/index.md

   title: Hello!
 permalink: /
 ---
-{% image "./src/static/images/luke-bonaccorsi.jpg", "Luke Bonaccorsi speaking on stage at JSConf Budapest", "(min-width: 864px) 800px, (min-width: 664px) 600px, 250px" %}
+{% image "./src/static/images/luke-bonaccorsi.jpg", "Luke Bonaccorsi sat on a red chair, eating a large baguette", "(min-width: 864px) 800px, (min-width: 664px) 600px, 250px" %}

 I'm a self-taught web developer/software engineer with expertise in building scalable, performant websites using HTML, CSS and JavaScript, as well as a myriad of other technologies.
 Currently I live near Leeds, UK and work for [AND Digital](https://and.digital/), but have previously worked for [Frog Education](https://www.frogeducation.com/) and [Sky Betting & Gaming](https://www.skybetcareers.com/).